Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 879 in 2024.
-Bowdoin College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 946 in 2025.
+Bowdoin College has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Bowdoin College offers an unmatched educational experience.
+This prominent institution with a rich history offers an excellent learning experience to its students.

 Test Scores

-36.7% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 21.8% submitted ACT scores, out of the overall number of those who submitted test scores.
-96% of the freshmen submitted SAT composite scores between 1,400 and 1,600 and 4% between 1,200 and 1,399.
-The percent of first-year students who submitted ACT Composite scores in the range between 30-36 was 97 and 3 between 24-29.
+Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 31.16% and ACT scores 16.77%.
+95% of the freshmen submitted SAT composite scores between 1,400 and 1,600 and 5% between 1,200 and 1,399.
+The percent of new students who submitted ACT Composite scores in the range between 30-36 was 99 and 1 between 24-29.

 Deadlines